cocotb/cocotb/docs/source/quickstart.rst

 ===============
 A typical cocotb testbench requires no additional :term:`HDL` code.
 The :term:`DUT` is instantiated as the toplevel in the simulator without any HDL wrapper code.
-The input stimuli and output checking is done in Python.
+The input stimulus and output checking is done in Python.

-To create a cocotb testcase, the cocotb function decorator :deco:`cocotb.test()` must be used to decorate an :keyword:`async` functions.
-Python function.
+To create a cocotb testcase, the function decorator :deco:`cocotb.test()` must be used to decorate an :keyword:`async` Python function.
 The decorated function must take a ``dut`` argument, this is the entry point to the HDL toplevel.

-The ``dut`` argument gives access to all internals of the HDL toplevel.
-This means any port, signal, parameter, as well as other submodules inside the toplevel.
+The ``dut`` argument gives access to all internals of the HDL toplevel, that is, any port, signal, parameter, as well as other submodules.
 It is possible to "dot" your way through the entire hierarchy of the toplevel and access every signal inside every submodule if so desired.

 .. code-block:: python3